-Through the design and construction of Earth Lab, we are aiming to apply the same care and philosophy as we do to managing our green spaces.
-We want to encourage sustainable behaviours and are focusing on choosing the right materials and partners to realise our design, as well as reduce manufacturing impact and construction waste.
-We want to explore close-to-market sustainable materials (which contain lower embodied carbon) whilst thinking about the long term performance of the building.
+Through the design and construction of Earth Lab, we applied the same care and philosophy as we do in managing our green spaces.
+We want to encourage sustainable behaviours and focused on choosing the right materials and partners to realise our design, as well as reduce manufacturing impact and construction waste.
+We wanted to explore close-to-market sustainable materials (which contain lower embodied carbon) whilst thinking about the long term performance of the building.

-A natural alternative to steel or bricks, we have chosen ‘glulam’ beams – literally ‘glued laminate’ – to form the structural elements of the walls and roof.
+A natural alternative to steel or bricks, we chose ‘glulam’ beams – literally ‘glued laminate’ – to form the structural elements of the walls and roof.
 Glulam is a strong and attractive material comprising wood layers, which can be customised to unusual shapes and designs.

 All of the straight glulam beams have been made by a German glulam manufacturing firm, specialising in the mass production of standard spruce glulam.
 For this type of product they have very energy efficient machinery and manufacturing systems, which goes a long way to offsetting the carbon emissions of the haulage.
 The curved beams were manufactured by UK specialist Buckland Timber, based in Devon.
 The raw glulam materials are machined by hand, before fitting metalwork as necessary and sending them to site.